flatpak/flatpak/CONTRIBUTING.md

 sandboxing.
 By default, an in-tree copy of this is built (distributed in the tarball or using git submodules in the git tree).
 This will build a helper called flatpak-bwrap.
-If your system has a recent enough version of Bubblewrap already, you can use `--with-system-bubblewrap` to use that instead.
+If your system has a recent enough version of Bubblewrap already, you can use `-Dsystem_bubblewrap=bwrap` to use that instead.

 Bubblewrap can run in two modes, either using unprivileged user namespaces or setuid mode.
 This requires that the kernel supports this,